Sovereign-Labs/ubuntu-evm-starter-script/README.md

    ssh -i <KeyPairName>.pem ubuntu@<InstancePublicIp>
    ```
    Replace `<KeyPairName>` and `<InstancePublicIp>` with the values from your stack outputs.

+## Optional Configuration Parameters

+The stack supports optional parameters that are securely stored in AWS Secrets Manager:

+- **QuickNodeApiToken**: API token for QuickNode blockchain RPC access (hidden)
+- **QuickNodeHost**: QuickNode RPC endpoint URL without http or any slashes
+- **CelestiaSeed**: Celestia node seed for data availability layer (hidden)

+These parameters are retrieved by EC2 instances at startup and made available as environment variables to the setup script.

 ## Health Check Configuration